candronikos/RQ-apiengine-v2/README.md

 to learn more see our [wiki] (https://github.com/RealQuestions/apiengine-v2/wiki)

-Copy config.inc.sample to config.inc & set the variables
+1. Copy env.sample to .env & set the variables

+2. The Composer.json files contains all the libraries we use " composer update "

+* Please note the file system layout will be updated as we decide on one -- consider these baby steps :)

+If using the Neo4j Storage only, you can ignore this for now while we fix this:
 Copy setup.php.sample to setup.php & set the variables - Run this first

 *IMPORTANT NOTE* please do not use this code on production systems.
 Not secure or tested.
 This is pilot code.